ukgovdatascience/data_scientist_career_path/index.md

 * I can do this and don’t want to do more
 * I can’t do this and I’m not interested

-The skills and responsibilities at each level carry through to more senior levels (grades indicative).
+The skills and responsibilities at each level carry through to more senior levels (grades to be decided).

 <table align='left' style='width: 95%;'>
 <tbody valign="top">